joshcliu/hackmit2025/HACKATHON_SUBMISSION.md

 ## 🎯 What It Does

-TruthLens transforms passive video watching into an interactive, educational experience:
+Veritas transforms passive video watching into an interactive, educational experience:

-1. **Automatic Claim Detection**: When you watch a YouTube video (especially political content), TruthLens automatically fetches the transcript and identifies verifiable claims vs. opinions
+1. **Automatic Claim Detection**: When you watch a YouTube video (especially political content), Veritas automatically fetches the transcript and identifies verifiable claims vs. opinions

 2. **Intelligent Prioritization**: Each claim gets an importance score (0-1).
 Only high-importance claims (≥0.7) are sent for verification to optimize processing time